 T2 agreements, including CRADAs, are voluntary for both the federal and non-federal entity (the latter is known as the "Collaborator").
-While the government may seek one or more Collaborators, or a Collaborator may initiate the dialogue with the government seeking a CRADA, neither party is compelled to enter into or remain in a T2 agreement.
+While the government may seek one or more Collaborators, a Collaborator may initiate the dialogue with the government seeking a CRADA; neither party is compelled to enter or remain in a T2 agreement.

 Inventions or innovations jointly produced by the collaboration are jointly owned by both USTRANSCOM and the Collaborator as described in the intellectual property provisions of the specific T2 agreement.

-CRADAs are not subject to the Federal Acquisition Regulations (FAR) and cannot result in payment of Federal funds to the Collaborator, but nearly any other government resource can be provided, as negotiated.
-The Collaborator can provide any resource including funds (potentially to cover costs of use of government facilities), though USTRANSCOM seldom expects revenues from its CRADA partners for concept development work.
-The Collaborator must find adequate motivation and return on investment from the teamed effort which the CRADA enables; the government typically provides access to information systems, data, physical infrastructure, test agencies, and subject matter expertise, as documented in the terms of the CRADA's Joint Work Plan, as its contribution to the partnership.
+CRADAs are not considered “acquisition” and not subject to the Federal Acquisition Regulations (FAR).
+These agreements cannot result in payment of Federal funds to the Collaborator.
+USTRANSCOM may provide personnel, services, facilities, equipment, intellectual property, or other resources.
+The non-Federal parties may provide funds, personnel, services, facilities, equipment, intellectual property, or other resources toward the conduct of specified research or development efforts that are consistent with the mission of USTRANSCOM.
+Any property and equipment provided under technology transfer mechanisms will be provided in accordance with established property management policies and procedures.
+The government typically provides access to information systems, data, physical infrastructure, test agencies, and subject matter expertise, as documented in the terms of the CRADA's Joint Work Plan, as its contribution to the partnership.
 The Collaborator gains from exposure and exercise of proprietary material and concepts in the demanding DOD environment, which encourages maturation of the technology or technique.

 CRADAs are typically 1-2 years in duration, with well-defined and limited research objectives.
 Constraining CRADAs in this manner assists both the Collaborator and the government to plan for and commit the right resources to the mutual development work.
 USTRANSCOM and the Collaborators appoint their own "Principal Investigators" (i.e., project managers) to lead the experimental efforts and exercise the collaboration.